fenghaitao/Qwen3-Embedding/README.md

     "Gravity is a force that attracts two bodies towards each other.
 It gives weight to physical objects and is responsible for the movement of planets around the sun.", ]

+with torch.no_grad():
     # Encode the queries and documents.
 Note that queries benefit from using a prompt
     # Here we use the prompt called "query" stored under `model.prompts`, but you can
     # also pass your own prompt via the `prompt` argument
     query_embeddings = model.encode(queries, prompt_name="query")
     document_embeddings = model.encode(documents)

     # Compute the (cosine) similarity between the query and document embeddings
     similarity = model.similarity(query_embeddings, document_embeddings)

 print(similarity)
 # tensor([[0.7646, 0.1414], [0.1355, 0.6000]])
 ```